trappar/AliceGeneratorBundle/README.md

 ## Credits

-This bundle was developped by [Jeff Way](https://github.com/trappar) with quite a lot of inspiration from:
+This bundle was developed by [Jeff Way](https://github.com/trappar) with quite a lot of inspiration from:

 * [AliceBundle](https://github.com/hautelook/AliceBundle)
 * [JMSSerializerBundle](https://github.com/schmittjoh/JMSSerializerBundle)